Get to Know Me

 Ten years on and I have become extremely successful connecting with children who have autism.
 I create behavioral, sensory and educational strategies to help children on the spectrum reach their full potential.
 And I truly to believe each child has so much potential, we just need to find a way to unlock it!

 I also teach my fellow educators the skills I have learned along the way, having authored over 30 various professional development courses on a variety of subjects.
-I have been a keynote speaker at a number of conferences both here in Australia and the USA, and I continue to share my knowledge through YouTube instructional videos, as well as working as a Professor at Monash Univeristy guiding the next generation of teachers.
+I have been a keynote speaker at a number of conferences both here in Australia and the USA, and I continue to share my knowledge through YouTube instructional videos, as well as working as an Associate Teacher at Monash University guiding the next generation of teachers.